 What to do: Get your bloods done to find out whether there’s an underlying problem such as hypothyroidism or a vitamin deficiency causing your hair loss.
-Twenty-five Harley Street has its own onsite path lab to diagnose deficiencies when you have a consultation.

 The time of a woman’s life when her ovaries stop releasing an egg (ovum) on a monthly cycle, and her periods ceaseFull medical glossary